2010 FIBA World Championship knockout stage: Third–place game

 In the bronze medal match, it was all about offense as Lithuania defeated Serbia 99–88.
 Serbia got the better start, and led 18–9 midway through the first quarter before Lithuania came back with a 14–4 run to take a one-point lead at the first break.
 In the second quarter, Lithuania used their hot shooting and some minor runs to open up a ten-point halftime lead.
 The third quarter was more of the same; Lithuania was the better team and extended their lead to 22 at one point before Serbia cut the lead to 18 heading into the final quarter.
 Neither team missed many shots in the back-and-forth final quarter.
 Serbia could not cut the deficit below double digits, as Lithuania shot consistently and hung on for the 11-point victory.

 Serbia shot 60.5% on two-point shots but made just six of 17 from behind the arc while Lithuania shot 52.2% from three-point range and 59% overall.
 Linas Kleiza bounced back from his poor performance yesterday and scored 33 points on 12 of 18 shooting, and Simas Jasaitis had a double-double with 14 points and ten rebounds.
 Novica Veličković led Serbia with 18 points while Aleksandar Rašić dished out ten assists.
 With the victory, Lithuania won their first ever medal at a World Championship.
 Serbia finished in fourth place in their first tournament competing under the name Serbia, after previous appearances as the Federal Republic of Yugoslavia and Serbia and Montenegro.

 Final

 In a matchup of the only two unbeaten teams remaining in the tournament, USA captured its record-setting fourth World Championship with an 81–64 victory over Turkey.
 Kevin Durant again led the Americans, scoring 28 points while Lamar Odom added 15 points and 11 rebounds.
 With the title, USA also qualifies for the 2012 Summer Olympic tournament.
-Hosts Turkey ended their fantastic tournament run in front of the home crowd by capturing the silver medal, its first medal of any kind in one of the two major international tournaments.
+Hosts Turkey ended their tournament run in front of the home crowd by capturing the silver medal, its first medal of any kind in one of the two major international tournaments.